chrisfield/redux-formkit/README.md

 ### Formkit

 `Formkit` is the higher order component used to wrap forms.
-You give it a config object and it returns a function to wrap a form. eg `Formkit({name:'sign-up'})(SignUp)` would wrap the SignUp form giving it extra facilities.
+You give it a config object and it returns a function to wrap a form. eg `Formkit({connect, name:'sign-up'})(SignUp)` would wrap the SignUp form giving it extra facilities.
 It also gives it one extra prop called `form`.

 The config object can contain:

+* `connect : required function` — Use the import { connect } from 'react-redux' or use import { connectWithoutRedux } from 'redux-formkit'

 * `name : required string` — the name of the form eg 'sign-up'